9 Ways to Fix “Network Discovery Is Turned off” in Windows 10

 Step 1: Open Windows Settings and go to Update & Security.

-If nothing is working and nothing is working, you should reset your network settings.
-Resetting your network will not erase the data stored on your computer, however, it will restore all network-related settings back to their original settings.
+If nothing works, you should reset your network settings.
+Resetting your network will not erase the data stored on your computer, however, it will restore all network-related settings to their original settings.

 To reset your network to a previous state, follow these steps: